Find my books on Amazon.

 I come from a family of cunning folk who’ve practiced the old British magic for hundreds of years.
 I’m a quirky, unconventional woman with an intensely strong connection to nature.
 All my life I’ve walked the Deer Trods of Elen of the Ways.
 She is the Ancestor, the Lady of the Boreal Forest.

 I grew up in the old shamanism of Britain.

-Dad was a wise man from Lancashire.
-He met and fell in love with Mum before WWII but I didn’t come along until shortly after the end of the war.
-My mother’s mother was a witch from the Isle of Man but I never knew my Gran.
+Dad was a wise man from Lancashire; he met and fell in love with Mum before WWII but I didn’t come along until shortly after the end of the war.
+My mother’s mother was a witch from the Isle of Man but I never knew her unfortunately.
 Mum passed over into the Summer Lands when I was four years old but I remember her well and sometimes she still comes to me if there is a need.
-We lived on the edges of Dartmoor and for a few years after Mum’s death we remained there, living with aunts and with me learning from Dad and my relations as well as the village elders.
+After Mum’s death, we lived on Dartmoor with me learning the old ways from Dad and my relations as well as the village elders.